 -

-👉 Related reading: Understanding Arthritis: Types, Causes, and Treatments
+👉 Related guide: Understanding Arthritis: Types, Causes, and Treatments

-Rheumatism can be divided into two broad categories:
+Rheumatism can be divided into two main types:

 1. Non-Inflammatory Rheumatism